avnet-iotconnect/iotc-azurertos-sdk/README.md

 Microchip WFI32-IoT (EV36W50A),
 and Renesas RX65N Cloud Kit.

+Various Click Board sensors are also supported by the WFI32-IoT project.
+See the [WFI32-IoT Quickstart Demo Guide](samples/wfi32iot/QUICKSTART_DEMO.md).

 To get started quickly, see the [IoTConnect AzureRTOS SDK STM32L4](https://www.youtube.com/watch?v=kkR9r2D4zBQ) demo video on YouTube.

 If contributing to this project, follow the [contributing guidelines](CONTRIBUTING.md)